-Prerequisite: Biology, Chemistry, IPC, or Physics required; Completion of three science courses recommended
+Credit: 1, Full Year Prerequisite(s): Biology, Chemistry, IPC, or Physics required

+Recommended Prerequisite(s): Completion of three science courses

 Scientific Research and Design: Environmental Science is an advanced science course for motivated, creative, and inquisitive science students where they will experience science through original research.
 In this course, students conduct laboratory and field investigations, use scientific methods during investigations, and make informed decisions using critical thinking and scientific problem solving.
 Students study a variety of topics that include: biotic and abiotic factors in habitats, ecosystems and biomes, interrelationships among resources and an environmental system, sources and flow of energy through an environmental system, relationship between carrying capacity and changes in populations and ecosystems, and changes in environments.
 Note: This course will count for an advanced science credit and counts for Career and Technical Education credit.